racingmars/marsbrot/README.md

 License
 -------

-marsbrot, a Mandelbrot Set image rendered.
+marsbrot, a Mandelbrot Set image renderer.
 Copyright (C) 2021 Matthew R. Wilson <mwilson@mattwilson.org>

 This program is free software: you can redistribute it and/or modify